 (We understand that some have objected to our selection of the United States as the likely answer to this question, and we accept that it may be better classified as a republic, a representative democracy, or something similar.
 However, since there did not exist a single nation in 1912 that could be considered a pure democracy, we can't think of a better answer.
 If you disagree, you are welcome to do so.
 Please keep in mind that we do not have the original answers, and this page represents our best effort to provide answers.)

 Limited or constitutional monarchy is a form of government in which a monarch acts as head of state within the guidelines of a constitution.
 The likely answer in 1912 would have been Great Britain.

 In an absolute monarchy, the monarch wields unrestricted political power over the sovereign state and its people.
 Until 1905 the Tsars of Russia governed as absolute monarchs.
-One example that might not be obvious would have been the head of the Roman Catholic Church who rules over Vatican City.
+Another possible example might have been Kaiser Wilhelm II of Germany and Prussia.

 A republic is a government where the head of state is not a monarch.
 Leadership positions are directly or indirectly elected or appointed rather than inherited.
 In 1912 an example might have been the Republic of France.

-Question #2: As citizens of the United States, the Commonwealth of Kentucky, the county of Bullitt, and the local school system, these students would be subject to the jurisdiction of the local school board, and the county, state, and federal governments.
+Question #2: To what four governments are students in school subjected?
+As citizens of the United States, the Commonwealth of Kentucky, the county of Bullitt, and the local school system, these students would be subject to the jurisdiction of the local school board, and the county, state, and federal governments.